Charleston Ghost Tour — 11 Haunted Stops, Self-Guided

 Frequently Asked Questions

-How many haunted stops are on the Charleston ghost tour?
+How many stops are on the Charleston ghost tour?

-The Charleston ghost tour includes 13 documented haunted locations covering 152 years of documented history.
+The Charleston ghost tour includes 11 documented stops covering 152 years of documented history.

 Is the Charleston ghost tour free?